KKlages/Tomography/README.md

 # Tomography
-Tomography files from the biomedical imaging seminar
+Tomography reconstruction files from the biomedical imaging seminar Specific data available from the Roentgenphysik, Uni Göttingen